Mathematical and numerical modeling of coupled oxygen dynamics and neuronal electrophysiology: Conclusions

 In the context of ischemic conditions, the volumetric variation of cells is closely related to the pressure of ionic concentrations \cite{dijkstra2016biophysical}, particularly oxygen.
 The relation introduced here simplifies this relationship and establishes a direct connection between cell volume and oxygen concentration.
 The equation used to represent this variation is:

-where $V_0$ is the initial cell volume, $\delta$ represents the percentage of blood reduction in the tissue, reflecting the extent of ischemia, $[O_2](t)$ is the oxygen concentration, and $[O_2]_o$ is the baseline oxygen concentration.
+where $V_0$ is the initial cell volume, $\delta$ represents the percentage of blood reduction in the tissue, reflecting the extent of ischemia, $[O_2](t)$ is the oxygen concentration, and $[O_2]_0$ is the baseline oxygen concentration.
 The equation \eqref{eq:volume_variation} suggests that cell volume increases as oxygen concentration decreases, due to ischemia, leading to edema \cite{Hellas2021NeuronalSwelling}.
 Acute ischemia and the resulting hypoxia disrupt neuronal membranes and metabolism, impairing the Na$^+$/K$^+$-ATPase and causing intracellular Na$^+$ and water accumulation.
 After a stroke, astrocytes become reactive and may contribute to the formation of glial scars.
 In particular, astrocytes exhibit a reduced ability to regulate extracellular potassium and neurotransmitters, such as glutamate, resulting in abnormal ionic and synaptic activity.
-These alterations, combined with changes in the extracellular space, contribute to synaptic dysfunction and the occurrence of epileptic activity \cite{cell_volume_seizures_ullah, chen2022poststroke}.
+These alterations, combined with changes in the extracellular space, contribute to synaptic dysfunction and the occurrence of pathological high-frequency electrical activity or even epileptic activity \cite{cell_volume_seizures_ullah, chen2022poststroke}.
 Therefore, astrocytic malfunction following ischemia is recognized as a key mechanism underlying high-frequency activity and post-stroke epilepsy.
-In order to introduce the biological response delay in the model for the volume of the cells at time $t$, we take into account the oxygen concentration in neuron and astrocyte at time $t-\tau$, $[O_{2}]_c(t-\tau)$, with $c \in \{n,a\}$ denoting the neuron and astrocyte compartment.
+In order to introduce the biological response delay in the model for the volume of the cells at time $t$, we take into account the oxygen concentration in neurons and astrocytes at time $t-\tau$, $[O_{2}]_c(t-\tau)$, with $c \in \{n,a\}$ denoting the neuron and astrocyte compartments, respectively.
 The ECS compartment volume is modified accordingly.

 The coupling between electrophysiology and metabolic model describes the energetic needs of the cells, encoded via the energetic cost of the ion pump action, supplied by ATPases.
 Collecting all the electrophysiology variables into the vector